mckennapsean/dissertation/content/05-worksheet.md

 university's architecture and design department, resulting in the five steps for each visualization design activity, shown in [@tbl:steps].
-Knowing that engineering students could benefit from focusing on creating many types of visualization artifacts, we utilized four of the steps for generation, and the _ideate_ sheet used three sketches like the five-design sheet methodology.
+Knowing that engineering students could benefit from focusing on creating many types of visualization artifacts, we utilized four of the steps for generation.
+For example, the _ideate_ sheet used three sketches as in the five-design sheet methodology.
 We targeted each step's instructions for a single visualization project based on our own experience building visualization systems.
 After our first iteration, we presented the worksheets to our visualization research group and received a series of recommendations for improvements, including to place more of a focus on the users earlier in the process and to simplify complex, theoretical terminology.
-For example, the terminology of the nested model [@Munzner2009;
-@Meyer] was included in the original design, but it was determined that the worksheets were less novice friendly due to this terminology, so we simplified the worksheets and recommendations or hints for each step.
+For example, the terminology of the nested model [@Munzner2009; @Meyer] was included in the original design, but it was determined that the worksheets were less novice friendly due to this terminology, so we simplified the worksheets and recommendations or hints for each step.
+Still, we focused on capturing visualization artifacts and the evaluative decisions that get made by visualization designers.
 We also walked through one of our projects using the worksheets to identify further elements to
 add: more helper text, warning icons, expected results for each step, and a label at the top for attachments.